-The student can reach Madrid, the capital city of Spain, by train, coach or plane.
+The student can reach Madrid by train, coach or plane.
 The easiest way to get to Madrid from abroad is by plane to Barajas Airport, located on the outskirts of Madrid, to the northwest of the city centre.

 FROM MADRID-BARAJAS TO THE CITY CENTRE